Sohoxic/FormFlow/README.md

 - **Flexibility**: Customize validation rules and submission logic.
 - **Enhanced UX**: Offer real-time feedback through integrated validation.
 - **Library Compatibility**: Adaptable to various UI libraries or design systems.

+## 🤝 Contributing
+Contributions, issues, and feature requests are welcome.
+Feel free to check issues page if you want to contribute.

+## 📝 License
+This project is typically licensed under GNU.
+Refer to the LICENSE file for more information.